Keiph/Keiph/README.md

 - 🔭 I’m currently working on Projects

-- 🌱 I’m currently learning Angular & Flutter (Dart)
+- 🌱 I’m currently learning Dev Ops and more

 - ❓ Ask me about anything related to history and geopolitics

-- ⚡ Fun fact: 99% of the time, I don't know what I am coding. and 100% of the time I don't understand your code
+- ⚡ Fun fact: There's no fact

 <br/>